 December 6 finds the two visitors in Tokoroa where Keino displays admirable consistency, cranking off another 3:56.9 to defeat Davies, 4:01.0.
 May strides through an unpressed half in 1:49.7.
 Two days later in Hamilton, Keino, suffering from a lack of competition, runs 3000 in 7:50.4, 10.8 seconds off his world record.
 It appears that he will have no significant competition on this tour.

 That assumption would be wrong.
-On December 11 on the 386 yard grass track in Wanganui, the site of Peter Snell's first Mile world record (and also the first sub-4 on New Zealand soil), he tangles with May over 4.56 laps, yep, a Mile.
+On December 11 on the 386 yard grass track in Wanganui, the site of Peter Snell's first Mile world record in 1962 (and also the first sub-4 on New Zealand soil), he tangles with May over 4.56 laps, yep, a Mile.
 Maybe May can push Keino to the record.
 Keino welcomes the challenge.
 He leads through the quarters in 56.4, 1:55.6 (59.2) and 2:54.9 (59.3) with the German close.
 The penultimate furlong goes off in 29.6 (3:24.5).
 The coveted world record, 3:53.6, is within range.
 But so is May who is now on his shoulder.
 As they enter the final straight May's 1:46.3 800 speed comes into play.
 Keino can't hold him off.
 May blows by en route to the second fastest Mile ever run (and fastest ever on grass).
 His 3:53.8 misses Michel Jazy's WR by just two tenths.
 Keino finishes in 3:54.9.

 The duo's last tour clash comes four days later in Auckland with similar results.
 Keino tries to shake May but succumbs with 40 yards left, 3:54.1 to 3:54.4 (photo above).
 Merry Christmas, Michel Jazy.
 Your present is getting to keep your record.